mmuratarat/mmuratarat.github.io/_pages/faq.md

 84. Is decision tree a linear model?
 85. In machine learning, how can we determine whether a problem is linear/nonlinear?
 86. What are the data augmentation techniques for images?
+86. What are the data augmentation techniques for text?
+86. Why is data augmentation classified as a type of regularization?
 87. Why using probability estimates and non-thresholded decision values give different AUC values?